 The fifth commandment tells us to respect our parents.
 Most people immediately think of a child’s obligation to respect their parents, but respect goes both ways.
 Parents who feel disrespected are often reaping the adult children they have sown.

 When parents bring their newborn home from the hospital they are filled with dreams for their baby.
 This is respect.
 As the years go by they might take this gift of life for granted.
 When parents criticize, judge and call their children derogatory names or take their anger out on their child, they are treating their child with disrespect.

 Because every child will eventually become an adult, they deserve respect both for who they are today and who they will become.
 Every criminal was once an innocent baby, glowing pink with promise.
-Sometimes, it’s the lack of respect and abuse they were shown as children that contributes to their disrespect for the law.
+Sometimes, it’s the lack of respect and abuse they were shown as children that contribute to their disrespect for the law.
 If every parent could just remember that feeling of awe when they first looked at their newborn, they might think twice before beating their child with a belt.
 They might plan for their child’s future.
 They might be willing to endure uncomfortable days at school or hard work on the job to make a better life and to provide for their children.

 Disrespect is an insidious poison that never ends with childhood because children’s memories don’t dissolve when they reach eighteen.
 The words spoken in childhood, set the bedrock for relationships in adulthood.
 When a child grows up seeing disrespect modeled toward other adults and family members, it’s hard for them to respect their parents or themselves.